As we just mentioned, Netlify allows you to quickly publish a website by uploading the

-*.netlify.com31.
-This approach is good for those websites that are not updated frequently (or at all).
-However, it is unlikely that you do not need to update your website, so we introduce a better approach in this section,32 which will take you a few more minutes to complete the configurations.
+*.netlify.com.31 This approach is good for those websites that are not updated frequently (or at all).
+However, it is unlikely that you will not need to update your website, so we introduce a better approach in this section,32 which will take you a few more minutes to complete the configurations.
 Once it is properly configured, all you need to do in the future is to update the source repository, and Netlify will call Hugo to render your website automatically.

-Basically you have to host all source files of your website in a GIT repository33.
-You do not need to put the
+Basically, you have to host all source files of your website in a GIT repository.33 You do not need to put the

 public/ directory under version control34 because it will be automatically generated.
-Currently Netlify supports GIT repositories hosted on GitHub, GitLab, and BitBucket.
+Currently, Netlify supports GIT repositories hosted on GitHub, GitLab, and BitBucket.
 With any of these accounts, you can log into Netlify from its homepage and follow the guide to create a new site from your GIT repository.

 Netlify supports several static website generators, including Jekyll and Hugo.
 For a new site, you have to specify a command to build your website, as well as the path of the publish directory.
 Netlify also supports multiple versions of Hugo, so the build command can be the default

 hugo.
-The default version is 0.17, which is too old, and we recommend you to use at least version 0.20.
+The default version is 0.17, which is too old, and we recommend that you use at least version 0.20.
 To specify a Hugo version greater or equal to 0.20, you need to create an environment variable